-Julian was born on April 21st, 1989 in San Francisco.
-He moved to Italy with his brother Elliott, and his parents Alan and Diane, back in 1995.
-Besides a 5 year stint in New York City where he graduated from Pace University with a degree in International Business Management, he still lives (and loves) living in Rome.
-Feel free to email him any questions you would like him to answer.
+Julian Epstein was born on April 21st, 1989 in San Francisco.
+When very young, he moved to Italy with his brother Elliott, and his parents Alan and Diane, back in 1995.
+He went to Italian public schools before attending St. Stephen's International High School in Rome.
+After a five year stint in New York City where he graduated from Pace University with a degree in International Business Management he returned to help his parents with the family business.
+He loves history, food, art, music, travel while maintaining a healthy lifestyle.

 1) By giving private tours of Rome, you are continuing the legacy of your father Alan Epstein.
 What are some of the differences and similarities when you take people around?

 A tour with Alan was tremendous.
 I and many others admired him very much, and miss him greatly.
-Over time though, we had influenced each other considerably.
+Knowing that his days were numbered, I studied as much as I could his strengths, and over time got to know him very well.
 We would frequently discuss places, stories, ideas...
 So I visit pretty much the same places and routes that he did.
-Of course, my dad did his Ph.D. in European history and was an accomplished author, speaker by the time he started giving tours; but I try to put great care into what I do.
+Of course, my dad did his Ph.D. in European history and was an accomplished author and speaker by the time he started giving tours; but I try to put great care into what I do.
 I have been giving tours for many years now and it has become second nature for me to show people around.
 I grew up in a family that took historical knowledge pretty seriously.
 Italian public schools (which I attended from 3rd to 8th grade) put much emphasis on history.
 Rome had settlements dating to the 8th century BC!
 I have always held an interest in Ancient Rome, the monuments, local culture and have enjoyed hearing stories that were shared, whether in the classroom or at a dinner party.
 Like many other kids, I also had a willingness to develop my own set of interests that was different from my parents and therefore decided to not pursue a degree in history.
 I did, however, have the opportunity to assist my dad during my summer vacations.
 I went around with him for years before he eventually retired.
 During his tours, I became even more fascinated about Rome.
 I was always learning something new.
 Since the tours were with very small groups, usually less than 6 people, I have seen the discussion go into many different directions and started to notice what garnered people's attention and what their interests were.
 If you had ever been on a tour with Alan, you would know that his enthusiasm for Rome was truly unique.
 That is something that I certainly have in common with him.
 For sure, growing up in Italy allows you to be in direct contact with all of its history.
 It's impossible to ignore.
 I have had the fortune of inheriting the family's wonderful book collection and what is fascinating about Rome is that there seems to always be something completely new to learn about!

 2) What do you enjoy the most about giving tours?